Fallacy of Propositional Logic

 |p and q.||p.|

 This form is validating because, no matter what propositions we put for p and q, if the premiss is true, then both p and q will be true, which means that the conclusion will also be true.
 Thus, to show that a propositional argument form is non-validating, all that you have to do is find an argument of that form which has true premisses and a false conclusion.
-Such an argument is called a "counter-example", and this method is used throughout the entries for the subfallacies, listed below, to show that the form of these fallacies is non-validating.
+Such an argument is called a "counter-example", and this method is used throughout the entries for the subfallacies, listed above, to show that the form of these fallacies is non-validating.

 This discussion of propositional logic is by necessity brief, since I am only trying to give the minimal background required to understand the subfallacies above.
 For a lengthier explanation of propositional logic, see the following: